abishshr/data-vis-app/README.md

 ![tech-diversity-gender](https://www.doc.gold.ac.uk/~jfort010/ip/case-studies/data-vis/figures/tech-diversity-gender.png)

-Complete the visualisation defined in `tech-diversity-gender.js` to create a stacked bar chart by adding the proportion of men employed at each company.
+Complete the visualization defined in `tech-diversity-gender.js` to create a stacked bar chart by adding the proportion of men employed at each company.